Shrecknt/minecraft-utilities/README.md

 # Minecraft Rust Utilities
-Yet another project that I'm using as an exuse to learn rust
+Yet another project that I'm using as an exuse to learn Rust

 All utilities in this repo will be used to create a minecraft server scanning tool

-Based off of an old nodejs project of mine
+Based off of an old Nodejs project of mine

-Everything is (badly) implemented asynchronously with tokio
+Everything is (badly) implemented asynchronously with Tokio

 ---